sagemath/trac_to_gh/Issue 4583.md

 ```
 Assignee: mabshoff

-I am going to implement exactly one thing for this ticket:
+I am going to implement exactly one thing for this ticket.
 I will add an option

 ```
    sage -t --only-optional=comma,separated,list,of,tags file1.py dir ...
 ```

-This would run every doctest block where at least one line in the block contains
+This will run every doctest block where at least one line in the block contains

 ```
-# optional - set of tags that must be subset of those above
+# optional - set of tags that must be *nonempty* subset of those above
 ```

-The complete block would run, but with any # optional's that don't have tags a subset of the input to sage -t removed.
+The complete block will run, but with any # optional's that don't have tags a subset of the input to sage -t removed.

 Also, there is one special case: